sheldonhull/sheldonhull.hugo/content/recruiters.md

     - No gambling or mobile gaming companies.
     - No medical/healthcare focused[^med].
     - No banking.[^banking]
+- No Leetcode style interviews.
+    - I'm working full-time and while I am working on this prep, I'm not going to reverse a Binary Tree or such right now.
+My background was non-typical so LC/Hackerrank puzzles are not a good indication of my abilities currently.[^leetcode]

 [^tiers]: [Trimodal Tiers - This is EU specific, but it applies to US-based companies as well](https://blog.pragmaticengineer.com/software-engineering-salaries-in-the-netherlands-and-europe/)
 [^languagesdontmatter]: An engineer with a generalist focus can learn any language and should be able to bring on new hard-skills quickly.
 However, at the same time nothing replaces time with an ecosystem to build idiomatic and well-written code.
 As a result, my efforts for more backend effort have been heavily focused on using Go and I'd like to continue that path.
 [^med]: The rate of change and "redtape" is necessarily very slow in the medical field, making it more difficult to adopt modernized CI/CD (not impossible, but difficult).
 Looking for a company with more capability to move quickly.
 If the medical company is more technology focused and moving with agility I'd consider that a possible exception.
 [^banking]: I've done financial/mortgage and that's fine, but right now I'm more focused on technology oriented companies, though I'm willing to consider a financial services company if technology is a core value they offer (like Simple Bank did).
 [^digitalnomad]: I'm US based, but plan on doing a little traveling for some stays in EU in a few years.
 Knowing that the company as an international presence or is setup to handle someone relocating for 6 months would be great.
+[^leetcode]: My Go experience is heavily biased towards SRE/DevOps work, Pulumi Kubernetes SDK, and such so.
+I have [algorithms-with-go](https://github.com/sheldonhull/algorithmswithgo.com) and have done a steady progression of learning on my blog.
+I'm not open to Leetcode until I feel I've had sufficient time to prep, so until this page is updated, I'm not interested in doing puzzles.

 ## What I'm Looking For In A Company